Threats to Information Security

 - Virus – They have the ability to replicate themselves by hooking them to the program on the host computer like songs, videos etc and then they travel all over the Internet.
 The Creeper Virus was first detected on ARPANET.
 Examples include File Virus, Macro Virus, Boot Sector Virus, Stealth Virus etc.

-- Worms – Worms are also self replicating in nature but they don’t hook themselves to the program on host computer.
-Biggest difference between virus and worms is that worms are network aware.
-They can easily travel from one computer to another if network is available and on the target machine they will not do much harm, they will for example consume hard disk space thus slowing down the computer.
+- Worms – Worms are also self-replicating in nature but they don’t hook themselves to the program on host computer.
+Biggest difference between virus and worms is that worms are network-aware.
+They can easily travel from one computer to another if network is available and on the target machine they will not do much harm, they will, for example, consume hard disk space thus slowing down the computer.

 - Trojan – The Concept of Trojan is completely different from the viruses and worms.
-The name Trojan derived from the ‘Trojan Horse’ tale in Greek mythology, which explains how the Greeks were able to enter the fortified city of Troy by hiding their soldiers in a big wooden horse given to the Trojans as a gift.
+The name Trojan is derived from the ‘Trojan Horse’ tale in Greek mythology, which explains how the Greeks were able to enter the fortified city of Troy by hiding their soldiers in a big wooden horse given to the Trojans as a gift.
 The Trojans were very fond of horses and trusted the gift blindly.
 In the night, the soldiers emerged and attacked the city from the inside.

 Their purpose is to conceal themselves inside the software that seem legitimate and when that software is executed they will do their task of either stealing information or any other purpose for which they are designed.

 They often provide backdoor gateway for malicious programs or malevolent users to enter your system and steal your valuable data without your knowledge and permission.
 Examples include FTP Trojans, Proxy Trojans, Remote Access Trojans etc.